 7.9.1 Introduction

-This section provides guidance in the prediction of the response histories for fatigue calculations.
+This section provides guidance in prediction of the response histories for fatigue calculations.
 The prediction of fatigue life or damage is by nature a statistical procedure.
 Historically, the standard procedure for fatigue calculations involved deterministic analysis with high safety factors.
 However numerous investigators have developed more accurate probabilistic approaches (see Wirsching, 1983 [249]).
 These methods inherently furnish the designer with more information on the fatigue properties, but the probabilistic approach requires more input data than is often available.
 The three methods described in 7.9.2 through 7.9.4 are in order of increasing complexity and data requirements.

 7.9.2 Method 1--Discrete Wave Height and Period

 The joint frequency statistics of wave height and wave period (as described in a wave scatter diagram) are operated on by appropriate transfer functions to produce corresponding force and motion statistics.
-Due to the sensitivity to wave period, traditional methods using a mean period for each wave height are not applicable.
+Due to the sensitivity to wave periods, traditional methods using a mean period for each wave height are not applicable.
 Wave drift, wind, and current response statistics can be estimated using similar methods.

 7.9.3 Method 2--Frequency Domain

 The joint (HS,TP) wave spectrum statistics are operated on by appropriate response amplitude operators (RAOs) to produce corresponding force and motion spectra statistics.
 The response statistics to wave drift force, current, wind, and platform loadings are estimated using Method 1.
 The RAOs can be generated on the basis of regular wave or random sea inputs, and with frequency or time domain simulations.
-Regular wave or random sea model tests can also be used to generate the RAOs.
+Regular wave or random sea model tests can also be used to generate RAOs.

 7.9.4 Method 3--Random Time Domain